Vyral/base-template/_posts/2022-07-18-find-the-best-music-for-your-open-house.md

 {% include excerpt.html %}

 So you’re hosting an open house.
 That’s great\!
 Open houses are a fantastic way to make connections and get more leads.
 However, a lot goes into an open house, and it’s easy to become overwhelmed.
-For example, choosing the right music can positively affect your visitors’ moods and can give your open house a huge boost.
+For example, choosing the right music can put your visitors at ease and give your open house a huge boost.
 That’s why we’re discussing which music you should pick.&nbsp;

 Living Cozy recently analyzed 100 property-selling playlists to determine the best songs to play during an open house. **Many of these songs would work for showings as well.** Here’s the list: